PHSI-supplements/labs/lab-templates/KeyboardLab/doc/05-grading.md

 - Penalties:
   - [ ] **no credit** for each function that depends on a prohibited character
-  - [ ] **no credit** for each function that hard-codes a return value instead of attempting to solve the specified problem
+  - [ ] **no credit** for each function that ignores the input and returns a fixed value, instead of attempting to solve the specified problem
   - [ ] **-1** for each `goto` statement, `break` statement used to exit from a loop, or `return` statement that occurs within a loop

 ---